 - Sixty-six percent of all non-emergency detox requests involved various drugs.

 One of the most common combinations of drugs is uppers and downers, especially cocaine and benzodiazepines or benzos.

 Cocaine is a dangerously addictive stimulant drug.
 It increases your heart rate and blood pressure and raises your body temperature.
 It usually is used to help keep a person awake with heightening alertness, focus, and attention.

 What Are Benzodiazepines?

 Benzodiazepines, called benzos for short, are a class of central nervous system depressants that are regularly prescribed to treat anxiety and panic disorders, muscle spasm, seizures, and insomnia.
 They have been known to aid in the management of alcohol withdrawal symptoms.
-When taking benzos, certain physiological functions under central nervous system control may be slowed and lowered, like heart rate, blood pressure, respiration, and body temperature.
+Certain physiological functions under central nervous system control may be slowed and lowered when taking benzos, like heart rate, blood pressure, respiration, and body temperature.

-An example of a common situation where these two drugs would be taken together is going on a night on the town where late-night dancing is involved.
-You want to have all the energy to keep your toes tapping to the music so you do some cocaine throughout the night to keep going.
-It is now the end of the night and its time to wind down and get ready for bed before the sun comes up.
-You know the come down off cocaine is the worst – anxiety, depression, and restlessness to name a few.
-So, even though you aren’t medically prescribed them, you pop a few benzos, like Xanax or a Valium (both send signals to your brain that increases relaxation, relieves muscle tension, and lowers your anxiety).
-You are soon enough off to sleep and ready to repeat this all over again when its time to party the next night.
+An example of a typical situation where these two drugs would be taken together is going on a night on the town where late-night dancing is involved.
+You want to have all the energy to keep your toes tapping to the music, so you do some cocaine throughout the night to keep going.
+It is now the end of the night, and it’s time to wind down and get ready for bed before the sun comes up.
+You know the come down off cocaine is the worst – anxiety, depression, and restlessness, to name a few.
+So, even though you aren’t medically prescribed them, you pop a few benzos, like Xanax or Valium (both send signals to your brain that increase relaxation, relieves muscle tension, and lower your anxiety).
+You are soon enough off to sleep and ready to repeat this all over again when it’s time to party the next night.